Foreign minister rejects reports questioning democracy in India, says ‘enough of these homilies’

 The Freedom House report on political rights and civil liberties, released earlier this month, lowered India’s status from “free” in 2020, to “partly free” this year.
 It said that the situation “deteriorated since Narendra Modi became prime minister in 2014” and the decline only “accelerated after Modi’s reelection in 2019.”

-The V-Dem report, on the other hand was released last week and said that India has turned into an “electoral autocracy”.
+The V-Dem report was released last week and said that India has turned into an “electoral autocracy”.
 It said India’s autocratisation process has “largely followed the typical pattern for countries in the ‘Third Wave’ over the past ten years: a gradual deterioration where freedom of the media, academia, and civil society were curtailed first and to the greatest extent”.

+Referring to the reports, Jaishankar also disapproved the fact that these organisations refer to the Bharatiya Janata Party government as a Hindu nationalist regime.
+He pointed out that it was this “nationalist” government of India that was supplying coronavirus vaccines to countries across the world.

 He also took a dig at former US President Donald Trump without taking his name, for alleging fraud in election counting, after the recent presidential elections in the country, where he lost to Joe Biden.